 - 1. The Subscriber requests in writing that the Issuer CA revoke the Certificate but does not specify a reason (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 2.
-The Subscriber notifies the Issuer CA that the original Certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn)

-- 3. The Issuer CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise; - 4.
+The Subscriber notifies the Issuer CA that the original Certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn) - The Issuer CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise; - 4.
 The Issuer CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys) (CRLReason #1, keyCompromise);or - 5.
-The Issuer CA obtains evidence that the validation of domain authorization or control for any FQDN or IP address in the Certificate should not be relied upon (CRLReason #4, superseded).
+The Issuer CA obtains evidence that the validation of domain authorization or control for any FQDN, IP address or mailbox control for any email address in the Certificate should not be relied upon (CRLReason #4, superseded). - 6.
+The Issuer CA has reasonable assurance that a codesigning certificate was used to sign suspect code.